Oakland Buddha

-The Oakland Buddha is a statue of a Buddha placed in a traffic median in Oakland, California in 2009.
+The Oakland Buddha (Vietnamese: Pháp Duyên Tự) is a statue of a Buddha placed in a traffic median in Oakland, California, in 2009.
 The statue was placed by neighborhood resident Dan Stevenson who was upset about the frequent use of the median for illegal dumping.
 Stevenson attached the statue to the median using epoxy and rebar to deter theft of the figure.
 The city's Public Works Department initially stated that it would remove the statue after receiving a complaint about it, but backed off its plans to do so after receiving substantial opposition.
 After its installation, local Vietnamese residents made the statue into a Buddhist shrine for daily worship services.
 Following the installation of the statue and its conversion into a shrine, Oakland police stated that criminal activity in the area, including dumping, graffiti, drug dealing, and prostitution, had dropped by 82% as of 2014.

 Statue installation

 Stevenson first installed the statue in 2009, after becoming frustrated with large amounts of illegal dumping on a newly constructed traffic median at the intersection of East 19th Street and 11th Avenue in Oakland, California, and the failure of city government to meaningfully correct the problem.
 While he frequently contacted the city's public works department about the problem, the dumping continued unabated.
 Though not a Buddhist, Stevenson stated that he believed Buddha to be a neutral and uncontroversial figure who might cause those considering dumping to think twice.
 During initial installation, Stevenson decided to install the statue with rebar and epoxy to deter theft.
 An attempt at theft was made shortly after the figure was installed, but the reinforced mounting resulted in the would-be thief being unable to remove the statue.